Sam Acho: Personal life

 Acho is a Christian.
-Acho got married in 2014 to his wife Ngozi.
+Acho married his wife, Ngozi, in 2014.
 They have 4 children.

 Acho's younger brother, Emmanuel Acho, also played football for Texas, where he was an All Big 12 linebacker in 2011.
 His brother played four seasons in the NFL with the Cleveland Browns, Philadelphia Eagles, and New York Giants before becoming an analyst for ESPN.

 In 2015, while playing in the NFL, Sam Acho earned an MBA from the Thunderbird School of Global Management in Glendale, Arizona.

 Acho and his family return annually to Nigeria in order to participate in their annual Living Hope Christian Ministries' medical mission "Operation Hope".

 He is the author of Let the World See You: How to Be Real in a World Full of Fakes, which was published in late 2020.